 Melrose Public School teachers have great ideas and now they have another place to turn to put those new ideas into practice: the Melrose Education Foundation.

-The Melrose Education Foundation announces the availability of its first round of grant funding.
-The grants to Melrose Public School educators will support professional development (PD) opportunities, project-based learning, guest speakers, and other classroom initiatives that foster innovative practices to directly impact student learning.
+Educators in the Melrose Public Schools can apply for Melrose Education Foundation grants each fall (October/November) and spring (March/April) to pay for professional development (PD) opportunities, project-based learning initiatives, guest speakers, and other classroom programs that foster innovative practices that directly impact student learning.

 Supporting Bright Ideas